[time-nuts] Trimble Thunderbolt, any easy way to create 500 MHz reference from one?

 I don't know how the unit is constructed (I only have a schematic, not the

 complete manual), but if the RF circuitry and the digital dividers are on

-construct your 500MHz signal.
-(I'm assuming that your intent is to
+your 500MHz signal.
+(I'm assuming that your intent is to construct the project

-that can be programmed to output your 500MHz signal.
-I looked over eBay and
+can be programmed to output your 500MHz signal.
+I looked over eBay and Google

 Good luck with your project.